Capital Gains Tax on Inherited Property California 2026 — Justin Borges

 Tax-Minimization Strategies

-The closer you sell to the date of death, the closer your sale price will be to your stepped-up basis.
+The closer you sell to the date of death, the closer your sale price will be to your stepped-up basis, minimizing taxable gain.

-If you live in the inherited home as your primary residence for at least two of the five years before selling, you can exclude up to $250,000 of gain (single) or $500,000 (married) under IRC Section 121.
+Live in the inherited home for at least 2 of 5 years before selling to exclude up to $250K (single) or $500K (married) under IRC Section 121.

-If the inherited property is an investment property, you can defer capital gains through a 1031 exchange into another investment property.
+If it's an investment property, defer capital gains by exchanging into another investment property.

-Spreading the sale over multiple tax years can keep you in lower tax brackets each year.
+Spread the sale over multiple tax years to stay in lower brackets each year.

 Frequently Asked Questions